 Carter’s paper stipulated that when Black, Indigenous, and people of color encounter racism and discrimination, it has a strong negative emotional impact and may be similar to post-traumatic stress disorder (PTSD).

-After the term race-based traumatic stress became more widely known, it eventually became interchangeably used with the term “racial trauma.”
+After the term race-based traumatic stress became more widely known, it became interchangeable with “racial trauma.”
 The two have the exact definition, and Carter is credited with the concept in full, no matter which is used.

 Seventeen years after publishing his paper, the movement of immigrants and refugees has reached its highest level due to increased wars, armed conflicts, malnutrition, and natural disasters.